cgetzen/proxy-test/Readme.md

 ## Load all assets
 Previously, each asset was hard-coded.
 Now, the server will look up and serve everything under  assets/

+# Enhancement #3

+This is implemented by changing the filename to end with `.tpl`.
+The contents of the environment variable `TEMPLATE_DATA` will be displayed.